Finite rank kernel varieties: A variant of Hilbert's Nullstellensatz for graphons and applications to Hadamard matrices: Background

-Graphons only exist non-trivially when considering graphs that are sufficiently dense.
-For a deeper understanding of what it means for a graph to be ``sufficiently'' dense, we refer the reader to \cite{BORGS20081801, borgs2018sparse}.
+Graphons only exist non-trivially as limits of sufficiently dense graph sequences.
+For a deeper understanding of what it means for a graph to be sufficiently dense, we refer the reader to \cite{BORGS20081801, borgs2018sparse}.

-In order to use an algebraic approach to study graphons, we introduce the concept of homomorphism density, which allows us to measure the similarity of two graphs with respect to edge adjacencies.
-When considering two graphs, the homomorphism density is the probability that a randomly chosen map between vertex sets of the two graphs will preserve edge adjacency, i.e. the probability that a randomly chosen map is a graph homomorphism; see \cite{hombook, BORGS20081801}.
-As we see in the following definition, we may extend homomorphism density of two graphs to consider the homomorphism density between a kernel and a multigraph without loops, a graph allowing multiple edges between the same nodes.
+In order to use an algebraic approach to study graphons, we introduce homomorphism density.
+When considering two finite graphs, the homomorphism density is the probability that a randomly chosen map between the vertex sets preserves edge adjacency; see \cite{hombook, BORGS20081801}.
+We extend this notion to kernels and loopless multigraphs as follows.